nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-4-lempel-ziv-markov-chain.md

 being encoded as 5 separate literal bytes.

 Like my [zstd worked
-example](../2022/zstandard-part-1-concepts.md#lempel-ziv-77), also from some years ago, we can partition the original `romeo.txt` into literal bytes and Lempel-Ziv matches.
+example](../2022/zstandard-part-1-concepts.md#lempel-ziv-77) from a few years ago, we can partition the original `romeo.txt` into literal bytes and Lempel-Ziv matches.
 The ‘\n’ new line bytes in the original text have been replaced by '@' at signs to help distinguish them from ' ' spaces and '.' periods.